 Why “Second Drafts”?

 The title is a carryover from my previous blog and how I tend to write: the first draft is in my head—fluid but nebulous; “second drafts” require grasping thoughts to bring them to life.
 As Flannery O’Connor said, “I write because I don't know what I think until I read what I say.”
-As my kids say, “Same.”
+As the kids say, “Same.”

 Though comments are turned off, you’re welcome and encouraged to email me directly with feedback or ideas at cmdunham [at] gmail.com.
 Unless you tell me not to, I may quote you here (though it will always be anonymously).
 Thanks for reading.